Site uses cookies to provide basic functionality.

 Link Quote Stars Tags Author

-31a1663 Do you know we are being led to Slaughters by placid admirals & that fat slow generals are getting Obscene on young blood Do you know we are ruled by t.v. television corruption media Jim Morrison
+31a1663 Do you know we are being led to Slaughters by placid admirals & that fat slow generals are getting Obscene on young blood Do you know we are ruled by t.v. corruption media television Jim Morrison

 45b71d0 The average TV commercial of sixty seconds has one hundred and twenty half-second clips in it, or one-third of a second.
 We bombard people with sensation.
-That substitutes for thinking. mass-media tv media Ray Bradbury
+That substitutes for thinking. mass-media media tv Ray Bradbury

 7b2b541 "The growing number of gated communities in our nation is but one example of the obsession with safety.
 With guards at the gate, individuals still have bars and elaborate internal security systems.
 Americans spend more than thirty billion dollars a year on security.
 When I have stayed with friends in these communities and inquired as to whether all the security is in response to an actual danger I am told "not really," that it is the fear of threat rather than a real threat that is the catalyst for an obsession with safety that borders on madness.
 Culturally we bear witness to this madness every day.
 We can all tell endless stories of how it makes itself known in everyday life.
 For example, an adult white male answers the door when a young Asian male rings the bell.
 We live in a culture where without responding to any gesture of aggression or hostility on the part of the stranger, who is simply lost and trying to find the correct address, the white male shoots him, believing he is protecting his life and his property.
 This is an everyday example of madness.
 The person who is really the threat here is the home owner who has been so well socialized by the thinking of white supremacy, of capitalism, of patriarchy that he can no longer respond rationally.
 White supremacy has taught him that all people of color are threats irrespective of their behavior.
 Capitalism has taught him that, at all costs, his property can and must be protected.
 Patriarchy has taught him that his masculinity has to be proved by the willingness to conquer fear through aggression; that it would be unmanly to ask questions before taking action.
 Mass media then brings us the news of this in a newspeak manner that sounds almost jocular and celebratory, as though no tragedy has happened, as though the sacrifice of a young life was necessary to uphold property values and white patriarchal honor.
 Viewers are encouraged feel sympathy for the white male home owner who made a mistake.
-The fact that this mistake led to the violent death of an innocent young man does not register; the narrative is worded in a manner that encourages viewers to identify with the one who made the mistake by doing what we are led to feel we might all do to "protect our property at all costs from any sense of perceived threat. " This is what the worship of death looks like." racism love white-supremacy patriarchy media Bell Hooks
+The fact that this mistake led to the violent death of an innocent young man does not register; the narrative is worded in a manner that encourages viewers to identify with the one who made the mistake by doing what we are led to feel we might all do to "protect our property at all costs from any sense of perceived threat. " This is what the worship of death looks like." love media patriarchy racism white-supremacy Bell Hooks

 3a1ef94 Pundits are always blaming TV for making people stupid, movies for desensitizing the world to violence, and rock music for making kids take drugs and kill themselves.
 These things should be the least of our worries.
 The main problem with mass media is that it makes it impossible to fall in love with any acumen of normalcy.
-There is no 'normal,' because everybody is being twisted by the same sources simultaneously. relationships love media Chuck Klosterman
+There is no 'normal,' because everybody is being twisted by the same sources simultaneously. love media relationships Chuck Klosterman

 d1cd904 The television is 'real'.
 It is immediate, it has dimension.
 It tells you what to think and blasts it in.
 It must be right.
 It seems so right.
-It rushes you on so quickly to its own conclusions your mind hasn't time to protest, 'What nonsense!'. television manipulation media Ray Bradbury
+It rushes you on so quickly to its own conclusions your mind hasn't time to protest, 'What nonsense!'. manipulation media television Ray Bradbury

-eadf390 "Books are better than television, the internet, or the computer for thomas-jefferson-education book media Oliver DeMille
+eadf390 "Books are better than television, the internet, or the computer for book media thomas-jefferson-education Oliver DeMille

 d977a0a "Dear Hunger Games : Screw you for helping cowards pretend you have to be great with a bow to fight evil.
 You don't need to be drafted into a monkey-infested jungle to fight evil.
 You don't need your father's light sabre, or to be bitten by a radioactive spider.
 You don't need to be stalked by a creepy ancient vampire who is basically a pedophile if you're younger than a redwood.
 Screw you mainstream media for making it look like moral courage requires hair gel, thousands of sit ups and millions of dollars of fake ass CGI.
 Moral courage is the gritty, scary and mostly anonymous process of challenging friends, co-workers and family on issues like spanking, taxation, debt, circumcision and war.
 Moral courage is standing up to bullies when the audience is not cheering, but jeering.
 It is helping broken people out of abusive relationships, and promoting the inner peace of self knowledge in a shallow and empty pseudo-culture.
 Moral courage does not ask for - or receive - permission or the praise of the masses.
 If the masses praise you, it is because you are helping distract them from their own moral cowardice and conformity.
 Those who provoke discomfort create change - no one else.
 So forget your politics and vampires and magic wands and photon torpedoes.
 Forget passively waiting for the world to provoke and corner you into being virtuous.
 It never will.
 Stop watching fictional courage and go live some; it is harder and better than anything you will ever see on a screen.
-Let's make the world change the classification of courage from 'fantasy' to 'documentary.' philosophy mainstream-media media movies Stefan Molyneux
+Let's make the world change the classification of courage from 'fantasy' to 'documentary.' mainstream-media media movies philosophy Stefan Molyneux

 72c323e Media.
 I think I have heard of her.
 Isn't she the one who killed her children? media Neil Gaiman